 Ideal nutrition for a 3-year-old is pretty similar to ideal nutrition for the rest of the family, just in smaller portions.

 How Much Should My 3-Year-Old Be Eating?

-If she's not getting dairy elsewhere in her diet, make it two cups.
-But if she's eating lots of yogurt and cheese, for example, or if you're breastfeeding your 3-year-old, she may need to drink less milk.
+If they’re not getting dairy elsewhere in their diet, make it two cups.
+But if your kiddo is eating lots of yogurt and cheese, for example, or if you're breastfeeding your 3-year-old, they may need to drink less milk.
 Talk to the pediatrician for a personalized recommendation.